elf4j/jpl-elf4j/README.md

 # jpl-elf4j

 An adapter to use a [native ELF4J](https://github.com/elf4j/elf4j-impl-core) implementation as the runtime log engine for the Java 9 Platform Logging (System.Logger) API

 ## User Story

-As an application developer using the Java Platform Logging (JPL) API, I want to opt to use [elf4j-impl-core](https://github.com/elf4j/elf4j-impl-core) as the runtime logging engine.
+As an application developer using the Java Platform Logging (JPL) API introduced since Java 9, I want to opt to use [elf4j-impl-core](https://github.com/elf4j/elf4j-impl-core) as the runtime logging engine.

 ## Prerequisite